 Priorities will be to ensure redevelopment connects seamlessly with the adjacent Goodluck Hope scheme and that uses and activities around the edge of the site make positive contributions to its perimeter streets and frontages.
+The scale and massing of any future development on this site will be a key part of delivering this successful relationship with Goodluck Hope.

 A significant number of new homes could be delivered in a mixed use development, with the space over the wharf providing the opportunity for private amenity space for future residents.
+A significant new amenity space could also be delivered to adjoin with the nature reserve to deliver amenity and play space for residents.